 Tip #4: Consider Soundproofing

 If you’re willing to put in a little extra effort, you can look into soundproofing the room where you have the treadmill.
-A few wall panels can really help to reduce sound vibrations.
+A few wall panels can help to reduce sound vibrations.

 Tip #5: Get a Good Pair of Running Shoes